 What is a Medicaid Divorce?

-Please note that Medicaid divorce is not relevant for regular Medicaid, often called Aged, Blind and Disabled Medicaid.
-This is because with this type of Medicaid, although personal care assistance and other supportive services may be provided, extensive and costly long-term care is not covered.
+Medicaid divorce is not relevant for regular Medicaid, often called Aged, Blind and Disabled (ABD) Medicaid.
+This is because with ABD Medicaid, although personal care assistance and other supportive services may be provided, extensive and costly long-term care is not covered.
 Instead, Medicaid divorce is relevant for couples in which one spouse requires nursing home Medicaid (institutionalization Medicaid) or home and community based services (HCBS) via a Medicaid waiver.
-(With HCBS Medicaid waivers, supportive services and benefits are available to prevent and / or delay the need for nursing home care.)
-Examples include in-home personal care assistance, adult day care, assisted living services, adult foster care, and home health care).
+Supportive services and benefits available via HCBS waivers are intended to prevent and / or delay the need for nursing home care.
+This may include in-home personal care assistance, adult day care, assisted living services, adult foster care, and home health care.